How to Publish Your Book

 Make sure you do the following:

-- Check all the charges carefully – Even if you’ve selected what seems to be an all-inclusive package that covers everything you need, there may be extra charges for revising the manuscript, Photoshopping photos, etc.
+3. Check all the charges carefully – Even if you’ve selected what seems to be an all-inclusive package that covers everything you need, there may be extra charges for revising the manuscript, Photoshopping images, etc.

 Watch out for promises…